vobarian/tfbuilder/README.md

 be generated.
 Translating HCL documentation to JSON can be tricky because it's not always clear what the data type should be for nested blocks.
-Generally, any repeatable block is an array.
+Generally, any repeatable block must be in an array.
 If you use a map for a nested configuration block and get syntax errors when you run Terraform, try wrapping it in an array.
-A good example is the `cache_behavior` blocks on an `aws_cloudfront_distribution` resource, or the `lifecycle_rule` blocks in `aws_s3_bucket`.
-They're repeatable nested blocks so they must be arrays.
+Examples are `cache_behavior` blocks in `aws_cloudfront_distribution` or `lifecycle_rule` blocks in `aws_s3_bucket`.

-It's not always clear from the docs what is repeatable and what isn't; often, repeatable things have a plural argument name but not always.
-If you can't figure out the object tree corresponding to some HCL snippet, you could try running an HCL-to-JSON converter.
+> Implementation note:
+> When you attach an object to a Configuration as a
+> resource, data source, or module,
+> TfBuilder replaces its prototype.
+Do not try to use inheritance
+> for your configuration objects.
+Also, you cannot assign the same
+> object more than once as a resource, data source, or module,
+> like this: `resource.example.a = resource.example.b`.
+> Instead, use a factory function or deep clone.
+This design
+> avoids unintentional side effects of aliasing.

 ### Variables, Locals, and Outputs

-`Configuration` also provides properties `variable`, `locals`, and `output`, corresponding to those HCL blocks.
+`Configuration` has `variable`, `locals`, and
+`output` properties to facilitate interoperability with hand-written Terraform.
 These don't provide any magic properties or interpolation; they're just JavaScript objects.

-TfBuilder provides `variable`, `locals`, and `output` to facilitate interoperability with hand-written Terraform.
-However if you build everything with TfBuilder they should be unnecessary, since functions can replace modules, parameters replace variables, the function return value replaces outputs, and JavaScript of course already has local variables.
+If you build everything with TfBuilder they should be unnecessary.

 ### Providers